-Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is. - I Cor. iii.
-13.

-IF we look back over the last period of our CHAP.
-VI. interval it is separated from that which immedi- The Characately preceded it.
+Every man's work shall be made manifest : for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort . it is. - 1 Cor. iii.
+13. IF we look back over the last period of our CHAP.
+VI. history, it will be evident by what a wide $\frac{1}{A.D.808-340}$. interval it is separated from that which immedi- The Characately preceded it.
 The influence of great men teristics of succeeded the antagonism of great principles.
-Century.
-A period of speculation followed the struggle for substantial existence.
-The heresies which arose. if not less perilous than those of the earlier age, were more confined.
+Century, A period of speculation followed the struggle for substantial existence.
+The heresics which arose, if not less perilous than those of the earlier age, were more confined.
 They sprang more directly from the interpretation of fundamental records, than from essential differences in the apprehension of the nature of Christianity.
 On the other hand, the great Fathers of the Church were distinguished by larger views of the claims and destinies of the Truth than their predecessors had gained.
 Research and thought were combined with almost boundless freedom.
-Experience had not yet found out the limits of inquiry, and the divine instinct of Christendom had not fixed the range within which it might be exer-
+Experience had not yet found out the limits of inquiry. and the divine instinct of Christendom had not fixed the range within which it might be exer- A.D.
+808-840.

 CHAP.
 VI. cised.
-One by one the various sides of Christi-A.D.
-303-340. anity were explored, and its manifold treasures were everywhere exposed to view, but it was not yet exactly defined or reduced to a system.

-An appeal always made to antiquity.
+One by one the various sides of Christianity were explored, and its manifold treasures were everywhere exposed to view, but it was not yet exactly defined or reduced to a system.
+An appeal to antiquity.